-Clause 12 amends Article 30 of the Licensing Order (occasional licences), to prohibit the granting of an occasional licence for local production premises to which an Article 52E applies (see above).
+Article 30 of the Licensing Order (occasional licences), is also amended to prohibit the granting of an occasional licence for local production premises which have a suitability order under Article 52E.

-Clause 13: Requirement for off-licence
+Clause 12: Requirement for off-licence

 Subsection (1) introduces a new Article 5A in the Licensing Order (Remote sales: requirement for off-licence).
 Where a sale takes place in any way other than in person, the place of despatch in Northern Ireland must be licensed to sell intoxicating liquor for consumption off the premises.